 A technical description of the proposed project should provide the Ministry adequate information to understand the scope of the project.
 Strong project descriptions include but are not limited to:

 - Name of municipality;

 - Project location (from x road to y road);

 - Type of asset;

 - Length of project work; and

-- List high-level project details/outcomes.
+- List high-level project details/outcomes (sidewalks, bike lanes etc.).

-Water Project Description Example
+Road Project Description Example